 If you can't be a good, full-time sheriff during your shift, arrange for a swap.
 If your job requires lots of meetings and interruptions, stay off the sheriff rotation: you might think you're being a good citizen, but if you really can't dedicate yourself to the shift full-time, you're actually hurting the team.

 Conversely, if you're new to this and don't think you can do a good job... don't sweat it as long as you want to help the team.
 See points 1 and 3: communicate and ask for help on IRC and you'll not only be helping the team, but you'll be learning and gaining confidence to be even better next time.

 Also, we don't need martyrs.
 If you're on the rotation for WebKit gardening, you don't need to be on the Chromium rotation (and the memory rotation and the Chromium OS rotation).
 If you're so awesome that you can be on multiple rotations, join the troopers rotation and become the escalation point for mere mortal sheriffs.
 (Contact a trooper for details - if you don't know any, you can find the currently scheduled one here.)

 Whether you're a first-timer or an old hand, letting the team know about the problems you had during your shift helps.
 Most of the time, these problems are issues we need to address as a team but we can't take action until someone brings them up.
 Sheriffing is not penance and there's no need to suffer in silence.
 If there are flaky bots that plagued you or missing documentation or anything you didn't feel prepared to handle, you're probably not alone.

-Send email to chromium-dev or chromiumos-dev after your shift to document the shi(f)t that happened to you.
+Send email to the sheriffs who come after you to document the shi(f)t that happened to you.
 It will help them.
 If you want to want, e-mail chromium-dev or chromium-os dev tell help the rest of the team understand common patterns that need to be addressed.